History of Hungary: First Hungarian Republic

-By February 1919, the new pacifist Hungarian government had lost all popular support in view of its failures on both domestic and military fronts.
-On 21 March 1919, after the Entente military representative demanded more territorial concessions from Hungary, Károlyi signed all the concessions presented to him and resigned.
+By February 1919, the new pacifist Hungarian government had lost all popular support.
+On 21 March 1919, after the Entente military representative demanded more territorial concessions from Hungary, Károlyi's political situation became untenable.
+He decided to cede power to the Social Democrats, who in turn formed an alliance with the Communists, declaring the Hungarian Soviet Republic.

 Hungarian Soviet Republic

-The Communist Party of Hungary, led by Béla Kun, allied itself with the Hungarian Social Democratic Party, came to power, and proclaimed the Hungarian Soviet Republic.
+The Communist Party of Hungary, led by Béla Kun was a newly formed party aligned with the Bolsheviks of Soviet Russia.
+The Social Democrats were split in their relation to them, but on 21 March, the radical faction won out, and the two parties officially merged.
+They declared the Hungarian Soviet Republic, and the dictatorship of the proletariat.
 Social Democrat Sándor Garbai was the official head of government, but the Soviet Republic was dominated de facto by Béla Kun, who was in charge of foreign affairs.
-The communists—"The Reds"—came to power largely thanks to its organized fighting force (no other major political entity had one of its own), and they promised that Hungary would defend its territory without conscription, possibly with the help of the Soviet Red Army.
+The communists came to power largely thanks to its organized fighting force (no other major political entity had one of its own), and they promised that Hungary would defend its territory without conscription, possibly with the help of the Soviet Red Army then advancing westwards in Ukraine.